Skip to content

 The Compounding Function

-Trust erosion isn’t linear.
-It’s exponential - or more precisely, it follows a decay curve with accelerating loss.
+linear; it is exponential.
+More precisely, it follows a decay curve with accelerating loss.

 The first inconsistency barely registers.
 The buyer gives the vendor the benefit of the doubt.
 Maybe the email was just old.